feathersui/feathersui-starling/documentation/help/markdown/skinning.md

 Button.globalStyleProvider = buttonStyleProvider;
 ```

 As you can see, the default function to skin a `Button` will still be the same `skinNormalButton()` function.
-However, we've called `setFunctionForStyleName()` to pass in our `skinWarningButton()` function, and we associated this function with the “warning-button” *style name*.
+However, we've called `setFunctionForStyleName()` to pass in our `skinWarningButton()` function, and we associated this function with the "warning-button" *style name*.

 A style name is a string that allows us to differentiate different types of the same component.
 We can add a style name to any component with the `styleNameList` property: